 Do you make a lot of large purchases each month?
 The best credit cards for big spenders help you earn the most rewards points possible so you don’t have to pay cash for future purchases.
-Before you make your next big purchase, consider these sign-up bonuses and annual spending rewards to earn extra rewards.
+Before you make your next big purchase, consider these sign-up bonuses and annual spending rewards to earn extra travel rewards.

-Best Travel Credit Cards For Big Spenders:
+Best Credit Cards For Big Purchases:

 You might prefer to keep your spending with airline rewards credit cards because award miles are usually worth substantially more than hotel points or cash back.
 Included in this list are a few “flexible” rewards cards that let you redeem your points for non-airline award travel too.
 But, they’re included in this section because award flights usually offer more value.